PATIENT GUIDE TO STEREOTACTIC BRAIN BIOPSIES

 transported to either the MRI or CT scan area.
 An intravenous line

 will be started.
-Then a metal frame called a "Leksell head
+Then a metal frame is applied to your head by Dr.

 frame is difficult to describe.
 It is a metal device (see picture)

 that weighs about three pounds that you can see through..
 It attaches

 to the head with posts that are advanced through the frame to put

 pressure on the scalp and head.
 Two posts are in the front (in the

 forehead), and two are in the back of the head.
 You have this frame

 on for several hours, and any discomfort from the posts will be

 ACT scan or MRI scan is then obtained.
 This takes about an hour.